Tsyklop/decorated-webdriver/README.md

 webdriver-wrapper
 ====================

-webdriver-wrapper allows to create WebDriver extensions following Decorator design pattern; it also contains several ready-to-use extensions: a wrapper that highlights elements before an action, a wrapper that handles unhandled alerts, a wrapper that handles "stale" elements and attempts to find them again and perform the action on the "restored" element
+The base set of classes that helps to implement WebDriver extensions using Decorator design pattern.

+It also contains several ready-to-use extensions:
+ * a wrapper that highlights elements before an action,
+ * a wrapper that handles unhandled alerts,
+ * a wrapper that handles "stale" elements and attempts to find them again to perform the action on the "restored" element